freidavid/lake_constance_time_series_data/README.md

 Used to plot allele frequency results of maf_at_position.lsf.

 #### manhattan_custom.R
-R script to generate custom manhattan plot, modified from package qqman (Turner, 2018).
+R script to generate custom manhattan plot, modified from R package qqman (Turner, 2018).

+#### relatedness.R
+Used to plot relatedness analysis (for supplement).